Hillsborough County New Hampshire - History & Genealogy

 Chartered in 1746, this town takes its name from Henry Pelham, Prime Minister of England, a relation of Governor Benning Wentworth, and younger brother of Thomas Pelham Holles.
 The town was originally a part of Old Dunstable, which was split when the New Hampshire-Massachusetts boundary line was changed in 1741.

-Although not known for certain, this town was probably named from Charles Mordaunt, third Earl of Peterborough.
-Other possibilities include it having been named Peter's Borough for Peter Prescott, clerk of the Masonian Proprietors, or for St. Petersburg in Russia.
+Although not known for certain, this town was possibly named from Charles Mordaunt, third Earl of Peterborough.
+Another good possibility includes it having been named Peter's Borough for Peter Prescott, clerk of the Masonian Proprietors.
+And yet another less possibility that it was named for St. Petersburg in Russia.
 Peterborough was among the soldier's towns named during the term of Governor Jonathan Belcher when New Hampshire was still a province of Massachusetts.
 The town had the first free public library supported by taxation, and the first mill in the state that wove cloth mechanically.
 It is home to the MacDowell Colony, a retreat for writers, artists, and composers.
 Guests have included Edward Arlington Robinson, Leonard Bernstein, and Thornton Wilder, whose play "Our Town" was inspired by Peterborough.

 Sharon was first settled in 1738 as part of Peterborough, known as Peterborough Slip or Sliptown.
 It was incorporated as Sharon in 1791 following the readjustment of a number of town lines.
 The name was that of a Connecticut town from which many settlers had come.